Multilingual Website Guide 2026: Complete Implementation Strategy

 - Solution: Professional human translation + native proofreading

-Multiple language versions can trigger duplicate content penalties:
+Multiple language versions can trigger duplicate content problems:

 - Wrong: Same English content on /en/, /de/, /fr/